kidsonfilms-python-rules/FTC-for-VS-Code/README.md

 Please check our [CHANGELOG File](./CHANGELOG.md)

 ## Contributing
 Please fork and open a Pull Request if you have a change in mind, PRs may take some time to be reviewed.
-Also, try to be a Gracious Professional®
+Also, try to be a Gracious Professional®.
+Also check [our Contribution Guide](./CONTRIBUTING.md)